opensas/mdn-svelte-tutorial/readme.md

 You can see the complete content of this article [here](./04-componentizing-our-app/Svelte_componentizing_our_app.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_componentizing-our-app).

-The source code to follow this article is in the `04-componentizing-our-app` folder, you can download with the `npx degit opensas/mdn-svelte-tutorial/04-componentizing-our-app svelte-todo` command.
+The source code to follow this article is in the `04-componentizing-our-app` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/04-componentizing-our-app svelte-todo` command.
 You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/99b9eb228b404a2f8c8959b22c0a40d3?version=3.23.2).

 ## 05. Svelte advanced concepts